Humus

-In classical soil science, humus is the dark organic matter in soil that is formed by the decomposition of plant and animal matter.
-It is a kind of soil organic matter.
-It is rich in nutrients and retains moisture in the soil.
+In classical soil science, humus is the dark organic matter in soil that is formed by the decomposition of plant, microbial and animal matter.
+It is a kind of soil organic matter with distinct properties due to its high surface area.
+It is rich in nutrients and retains moisture in the soil, more especially in soils with a sandy texture.
 Humus is the Latin word for "earth" or "ground".

 In agriculture, "humus" sometimes also is used to describe mature or natural compost extracted from a woodland or other spontaneous source for use as a soil conditioner.
 It is also used to describe a topsoil horizon that contains organic matter (humus type, humus form, or humus profile).

-Humus has many nutrients that improve the health of soil, nitrogen being the most important.
-The ratio of carbon to nitrogen (C:N) of humus commonly ranges between eight and fifteen with the median being about twelve.
-It also significantly affects the bulk density of soil.
-Humus is amorphous and lacks the "cellular cake structure characteristic of plants, micro-organisms or animals".
+Humus has many nutrients that improve soil health, nitrogen and phosphorus being the most important.
+The ratio of carbon to nitrogen (C:N) of humus commonly ranges between 8:1 and 15:1 with the median being about 12:1.
+It also significantly improves (decreases) the bulk density of soil.
+Humus is amorphous and lacks the cellular structure characteristic of organisms.

+The solid residue of sewage sludge treatment, which is a secondary phase in the wastewater treatment process, is also called humus.
+When not judged contaminated by pathogens, toxic heavy metals, or persistent organic pollutants according to standard tolerance levels, it is sometimes composted and used as a soil amendment.